The Guide to Becoming Enterprise Ready for SaaS Product Managers

 2. Finding motivated engineers with expertise in enterprise features is difficult.

 Inherently, building enterprise features like SSO and SCIM provisioning requires engineers to work with more traditional tech stacks that may not be at the bleeding edge of technology.
-Such tasks may also be perceived as under-appreciated, as the limelight tends to favor those directly contributing to the company’s flagship products.
-Gamache, drawing from her experience also working at Slack, likened the atmosphere to a perpetually high-stakes setting.
-The team was akin to a dedicated emergency response unit, always on page to tackle the next critical issue, indicating a work environment that is as challenging as it is essential to the company's infrastructure.
+Driving these tasks is also under-appreciated, compared to projects related to the company’s flagship products.
+According JB Volta, who was a former engineer at Slack, the atmosphere of maintaining enterprise features was very much a perpetually high-stakes setting.
+Their team sometimes functioned like an emergency response unit, always on page to tackle the next critical issue.

 How many alternative options to a vendor exist?